 26. What is the new critical path for this project?

+a) A-B-D-E-F-G-M

+b) A-B-H-K-L-M

+c) A-C-K-L-M

-a) A-B-D-E-F-G-M b) A-B-H-K-L-M c) A-C-K-L-M d) All paths except A-B-H-I-J-M are now of on the critical path.
+d) All paths except A-B-H-I-J-M are now or the critical path.

-27. oneers with the catchwords often associated with them.
+27. Match the names of the following quality pioneers with the catchwords often associated with them.

 Deming Fishbone diagram

 Juran Zero defects

 Crosby Design quality in.

 Ishikawa PDCA

 Taguchi Pareto principle

-28. List the major characteristics of the Six Sign na approach to quality management.
+28. List the major characteristics of the Six Sigma a approach to quality management.

+29 List the steps in the sender-receiver communi cations model.